ivanhan0511/ivan-blog/content/post/java-fork-ruoyi-vue-pro.md

 But the stronger, the more complex.
 This post is the annotation for this project, by my personer opinion

+<!--more-->

+{{< toc >}}

 Tip: The most really important TECH cores, like design and architecture, they all service for BUSINESS.

 **NO BEST, ONLY BETTER.**

-<!--more-->

-{{< toc >}}

 ## I. ARCHITECTURE PRINCIPLE
 ---
+{{< blockquote "Unix philosophy" "https://en.wikipedia.org/wiki/Unix_philosophy" "wikipedia" >}}
+The Unix philosophy is documented by Doug McIlroy[1] in the Bell System Technical Journal from 1978:

+Make each program do one thing well.
+To do a new job, build afresh rather than complicate old programs by adding new "features".<br/>
+Expect the output of every program to become the input to another, as yet unknown, program.
+Don't clutter output with extraneous information.
+Avoid stringently columnar or binary input formats.
+Don't insist on interactive input.<br/>
+Design and build software, even operating systems, to be tried early, ideally within weeks.
+Don't hesitate to throw away the clumsy parts and rebuild them.<br/>
+Use tools in preference to unskilled help to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you've finished using them.<br/>
+It was later summarized by Peter H. Salus in A Quarter-Century of Unix (1994):

+Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs to handle text streams, because that is a universal interface.
+In their Unix paper of 1974, Ritchie and Thompson quote the following design considerations:

+Make it easy to write, test, and run programs.
+Interactive use instead of batch processing.
+Economy and elegance of design due to size constraints ("salvation through suffering").
+Self-supporting system: all Unix software is maintained under Unix.
+{{< /blockquote >}}

-So far, Sep 24, 2024
+So far, Mar 25, 2025
 1. Reading the [docs](https://github.com/YunaiV/ruoyi-vue-pro) of ruoyi-vue-pro is the best way

 2. 如果团队比较小, 达不到上百人, 那么就不拆服务直接单体运行, 掌握设计的"度", 非常重要!!!